DOT 375 Exemption & Special Authorization why non-U.S. operators may need it and how to apply

 Applications are submitted directly to U.S. Department of Transportation Office of the Secretary, Office of International Aviation Foreign Air Carrier Division.

-This authorization only allows up to 12 flights to the U.S. An operator that feels they will exceed that threshold would need to apply to both the DOT 375 authorization and the FAA Part 129 Operations Specifications ?
+This authorization only allows up to 12 flights to the U.S. An operator that feels they will exceed that threshold would need to apply to both the DOT 375 authorization and the FAA Part 129 Operations Specifications.

 Universal’s Global Regulatory Services Team can help

 While this regulatory requirement has been in effect for some time, the DOT has relied on self-reporting for compliance.
-Our Global Regulatory Team understands the process and can help streamline your application or renewal, make sure you avoid lapses in coverage, and manage the on-going DOT Reporting requirement.
-For more information contact our Global Regulatory Services team.
+Our Global Regulatory Team understands the process and can help streamline your application or renewal, make sure you avoid lapses in coverage, and manage the on-going DOT Reporting requirement, including notifying DOT of any upcoming trips on your behalf.

 Got a question for Juan about this article?